aolwyn/Leetcode/Java/README.md

 - *Recursion* is a programming technique where a function calls itself to solve a problem
 - Every recursive method should have a base case that stops the recursion.
-- Recursion is often seen in tree problems and can be done to calculate factorials, GCDs, and even binary search.
+- Recursion is often seen in tree problems and can be used to calculate factorials, GCDs, and even binary search.

 ```java
 public static long calculateFactorial(int n) {